Glycogen storage disease type IV

-Glycogen storage disease type IV (GSD IV), or Andersen's Disease, is a form of glycogen storage disease, which is caused by an inborn error of metabolism.
+Glycogen storage disease type IV (GSD IV) is a form of glycogen storage disease, which is caused by an inborn error of metabolism.
 It is the result of a mutation in the GBE1 gene, which causes a defect in the glycogen branching enzyme.
-Therefore, glycogen is not made properly and abnormal glycogen molecules accumulate in cells; most severely in cardiac and muscle cells.
-The severity of this disease varies on the amount of enzyme produced.
-GSD IV is autosomal recessive, which means each parent has a mutant copy of the gene, but show no symptoms of the disease.
-Having an autosomal recessive inheritance pattern, males and females are equally likely to be affected by Andersen's disease.
-Classic Andersen's disease typically becomes apparent during the first few months after the patient is born.
+Therefore, glycogen is not made properly, and abnormal glycogen molecules, called polyglucosan, accumulate in cells.
+The polyglucosan may accumulate in the liver, skeletal muscle, heart, and/or nervous system and severity of the disease varies on the amount of enzyme produced.
+GSD IV is autosomal recessive, which means each parent has one mutant copy of the gene but shows no symptoms of the disease and males and females are equally likely to be affected.
+The GBE1 mutations can result in early-onset GSD IV (also called Andersen Disease) or adult-onset GSD IV (also called Adult Polyglucosan Body Disease).
+Classic Andersen Disease typically becomes apparent during the first few months after the patient is born, while other variants of GSD IV may develop in late childhood or adulthood.
 Approximately 1 in 20,000 to 25,000 newborns have a glycogen storage disease.
-Andersen's disease affects 1 in 800,000 individuals worldwide, with 3% of all GSDs being type IV.
-The disease was described and studied first by Dorothy Hansine Andersen.
+GSD IV affects 1 in 236,000 individuals worldwide, with 3% of all GSDs being type IV.
+Andersen Disease was first described and studied in the 1950s by Dorothy Hansine Andersen, while Adult Polyglucosan Body Disease was first described in the 1980s by Robitaille and colleagues.

 Human pathology

-It is a result of the absence of the glycogen branching enzyme, which is critical in the production of glycogen.
-This leads to very long unbranched glucose chains being stored in glycogen.
-The long unbranched molecules have low solubility, leading to glycogen precipitation in the liver.
-These deposits subsequently build up in the body tissue, especially the heart and liver.
-The inability to break down glycogen in muscle cells causes muscle weakness.
-The probable result is cirrhosis and death within five years.
-In adults, the activity of the enzyme is higher and symptoms do not appear until later in life.
+GSD IV is a result of the absence of the glycogen branching enzyme, which is critical in the production of glycogen.
+This leads to very long, unbranched glucose chains being stored as polyglucosan.
+The long, unbranched molecules have low solubility, leading to polyglucosan precipitation in multiple organs, including the liver, muscles, heart, and nervous system.
+Due to it insolubility, polyglucosan cannot be metabolized properly for energy and accumulates into polyglucosan bodies, causing cell damage that can develop into liver damage/cirrhosis, muscle weakness, and fatigue, among other symptoms.
+The variations in the way the disease presents and develops has resulted in the classification of five types of early-onset GSD IV and the adult-onset APBD.